The One Word That Will Help You Increase Your Blog Traffic

 I’m still navigating my way through Pinterest but I changed my board covers to the same background with different text to look more like a brand or business.
 If you haven’t already, you need to convert your Pinterest to a Business account.
 It’s free to do and you get access to analytics that can be very helpful.
 I’ve also been pinning a lot per day and I check my Pinterest stats every 3 days.

 In just over a month of implementing these newly learned strategies, I now have 5,000 average daily views and 25,000 average monthly profile views on Pinterest.
-Of course, I learned this means nothing if they aren’t clicking your link though.
-Before I changed the board covers, only one person had clicked the link.
+Of course, I learned this means nothing if they aren’t clicking your link.
+Before I changed the board covers, only one person had clicked on the link.
 It took about 4 days since my coding is a little rusty, but I finally enabled rich pins.
 Rich Pins are essential to getting traffic on Pinterest, so I would look into that if you haven’t already.
 Since my new changes, I’ve had 31 clicks.
 31 clicks out of 25,000 people are nothing to boast about, but small progress is still progress.

 I made some personal goals for June and July, but I didn’t want to share my strategies until I could show some results.